tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/LessonPlan.md

   ![plotting_adventures.gif](Images/plotting_adventures.gif)

 * The scatter mapbox plot can be created using the `scatter_mapbox` function.
 The function has three key parameters: DataFrame, latitude field, and longitude field.
-Color is also an acceptable argument, which accepts a DataFrame column as its value.
+Colour is also an acceptable argument, which accepts a DataFrame column as its value.

   ![scatter_mapbox.png](Images/scatter_mapbox.png)

 Next, transition into the presentation portion of the review.

-* Ask if any students would like to present the three places they'd choose to go to.
-If no one volunteers to present, go around the room round-robin style in place of volunteers.
+* Ask if any students would like to present the three places they would choose to go to.
+If no one volunteers, go around the room, round-robin style.

 Ask for any remaining questions before moving on.

 - - -

-### 15. Students Do: A Cartographer's Expedition (20 min)
+### 15. Student Do: A Cartographer's Expedition (20 min)

-Students create map plots to embark on a virtual expedition through New York City to various places of interest.
+In this group activity, students will work in groups of two or three in order to create map plots to embark on a virtual expedition through New York City to various places of interest.

-Indicate to students that they should work in teams of two or three to plan the trip together.

 **Instructions:**